svermeulen/vim-macrobatics/README.md

 You can then stop recording by pressing the same keys again (`gr`)

-# Playback and repeat
+## Playback and repeat

 Again assuming the above plug mappings, you can replay the current macro by pressing `gp`.
 Similar to `gr`, you can also pass a register to use using the standard Vim convention (eg. `"xgp` to execute the macro stored in the `x` register).
-And when a register is not specified, it will play whatever macro is stored in the default register (`m`  by default but also [configurable](#configuration))
+And when a register is not specified, it will play whatever macro is stored in the default macro register (`m`  by default but also [configurable](#configuration))

 Assuming [vim-repeat](https://github.com/tpope/vim-repeat) is installed, after playback or recording, you can use the standard repeat operator `.` to replay the same macro again in a different spot.
 Or, you can also execute `gp` / `"xgp` again for the same effect.

 You can also pass a count to the play command to immediately repeat the macro a given number of times.

-# Navigating history
+## Navigating history

 To view the current history of macros, you can execute `:Macros`.
 By default the history contains a maximum of 10 items, however this is [configurable](#configuration).